Macroger/WMP_Assignment4/README.md

 # WMP_Assignment4

-This program was the assignment for Windows and Mobile Programming, a course in the SET program I took at Conestoga College.
-This course was focused heavily on the windows side of things and most of the assignments encouraged writing the solution in C# with or without WPF frontend (User Interface).
+This program was an assignment for Windows and Mobile Programming, a course in the SET program I took at Conestoga College from Sept.
+2017 - April 2020.
+This course was focused heavily on the windows side of things and most of the assignments encouraged writing the solution in C# with WPF frontend (User Interface).

 This assignment was designed to give the student further experience using threads and tasks in a WPF environment.
 The goal was to create a program that generates lines which move around independently from each other using multi threading techniques.
 I utilized tasks for multi threading in this program and created a XAML